 outOfOrderPacketsMaxInterval values, where the

-outOfOrderPacketsMaxInterval is the value of the parameter mentioned above.
+outOfOrderPacketsMaxInterval is the value of the configuration parameter mentioned above.
 The

-seqNumberOfLastAcceptedPacket is the sequence number of the last packet the Handler accepted for further processing.
-If the threshold is not exceeded, the Handler stores the incoming packet in the internal queue and waits until a new packet is received.
-Otherwise, the Handler decides on packet loss and raises the corresponding event.
+seqNumberOfLastAcceptedPacket is the sequence number of the last packet the handler accepted for further processing.
+If the threshold is not exceeded, the handler stores the incoming packet in the internal queue and waits until a new packet is received.
+Otherwise, the handler reports the packet loss.

-The Handler also establishes the time limit it waits for missing packets.
-If the Handler receives missing data within the established time interval, it resumes normal data processing.
-However, if no data is received for the predefined time frame, the Handler considers missing data as lost and raises the gap event.
-The OnixS::CME::MDH::RealtimeFeedSettings::lostPacketWaitTime parameter defines the size of the time interval the Handler waits for missing data.
+The handler also establishes the time limit it waits for missing packets.
+If the handler receives missing data within the established time interval, it resumes normal data processing.
+However, if no data is received for the predefined time frame, the handler reports the packet loss.
+The OnixS::CME::MDH::RealtimeFeedSettings::lostPacketWaitTime parameter defines the time interval the handler waits for missing data.

-The important aspect is that time limit and sequence number checking are two independent criteria.
+The time limit and sequence number checking are two independent criteria.
 Suppose the missed data is not received within the predefined time interval.
-In that case, the Handler decides on data loss no matter whether sequence numbers of incoming packets exceed the noted threshold or not.
+In that case, the handler reports the data loss no matter whether the sequence numbers of incoming packets exceed the threshold or not.
 And vice versa.

-If one of the gap detection criteria is satisfied, the Handler moves to raising the gap event.
-However, before the gap event is reported, the Handler determines the range of missing packets.
-For this purpose, it analyses enqueued packets and extracts the most recent packets representing continuous subsequence without gaps inside them.
+Before the message gap is reported, the handler determines the missing packet range.
+It analyses enqueued packets and extracts the most recent ones representing the continuous sequence number subsequence.
 The extracted packets will be accepted for further processing.
 Other packets will be disregarded.
 Thus, the gap will represent an interval, the beginning of which is the last accepted (processed) packet plus one, and the end is the first packet of the extracted continuous sequence minus one: